The Age of Civil Wars in Europe, c. 1914-1949

 Expected Outcomes

-1. Enable comparison between these different conflicts.
+1. Comparison between these different conflicts.

-3. Arrive at a better understanding of what made the first half of the twentieth century an era of civil wars in Europe.
+3. Insights into what made the first half of the twentieth century an era of civil wars in Europe, moving beyond nation-centric tendencies of comparative approaches.

 Financiële details & Tijdlijn